OludayoDahunsi/Django_API_REST_Project/README.md

 - Docker Container
 - Postman

+### If you decide to clone the repository, You need not install the Django and Django REST Framework
+- Python 3.12.3
+- Install the GitHub Desktop
+- Docker Container
+- Postman

 ### Installing
 A step by step series of examples that tell you how to get a development environment running:
 1. Clone the repository
 2. Install dependencies
+  - Python 3.12.3
 3. Run the server
 ```

 ## 3. Usage
 Explain how to use the system.
 This could include: